 Having your Google Ads suspended for suspicious payment can be a frightening and frustrating experience.
-Sending appeals does not appear to be effective because there is still no concrete reason for the ban.
-Let’s find out about the reasons for a ban and steps that could help you solve Google Ads suspicious payment issues.
+Sending appeals does not appear effective because there is still no concrete reason for the ban.
+Let’s find out about the reasons for a ban and the steps that could help you solve Google Ads suspicious payment issues.

 Table of Contents